atomiks/tippyjs-react/README.md

 }
 ```

+> **Note 1**: You should also set the `hideOnClick` prop to `false` if you don't want the tippy to hide when the user clicks on the document somewhere.

+> **Note 2**: Use this prop instead Tippy's native `showOnInit` prop.
+The native prop just shows the tippy on init but won't respond to prop changes.

 ### `onCreate?: (tip: Instance) => void`

 Callback invoked when the Tippy instance has been created.
 Use this when you need to store the Tippy instance on the component.